MLB 2023 postseason tracker: Follow along with division chases and wild-card races

 Wins needed to clinch:

-Postseason spot: 5
+Postseason spot: Clinched

 Why you should root for them: They’ve never won a World Series.